immutant/immutant.org/tutorials/caching.md

 `clojure.core.memoize/PluggableMemoization`.
 Immutant includes a higher-order `memo` function for doing exactly that:

-<pre class="syntax clojure">(immutant.cache/memo a-slow-function "a name" :distributed)</pre>
+<pre class="syntax clojure">(immutant.cache/memo a-slow-function "a name")</pre>

 ## An Example

-Let's ammend the example from [our clustering tutorial][clustering] to demonstrate a replicated cache.
 We'll create a simple web app with a single request to which we'll pass an integer.
 The request handler will pass that number to a very slow increment function: it'll sleep for that number of seconds before returning its increment.
 For us, this sleepy function represents a particularly time-consuming operation that will benefit from memoization.

 Of course we'll need a `project.clj`